Edna Mae Robinson: Life and career

-She was born Enda Mae Holly to a prominent family in Miami, Florida on September 4, 1915.
+She was born Edna Mae Holly to a prominent family in Miami, Florida on September 4, 1915.
 Her great-grandfather was Rt.
-Rev. James Theadore Holly, the first black man to be consecrated an Episcopal Bishop.
+Rev. James Theodore Holly, the first black man to be consecrated an Episcopal Bishop.
 Robinson studied dance as a child, and after her parents died, she moved to New York to live with her aunt when she was five.
 She attended Hunter College and began dancing in nightclubs such as the Cotton Club and the Mimo Club.
 Holly was known for dancing atop an enormous drum at the Cotton Club.

 Holly met the boxer Walker Smith Jr. in 1940, before he acquired the nicknamed Sugar Ray Robinson.
 She wasn't fond of him at first, because when they met at a local pool, he pushed her in and she could not swim.
 However, she gave him another chance, and after a long courtship, they married in 1944.
 During their marriage, Robinson appeared on the cover various black publications such as Jet and Ebony magazine.
 She appeared on the first cover of Jet magazine in 1951 wearing a $10,000 mink coat given to her by Sugar Ray for her birthday.
 They were a flashy couple and spent extravagantly from his boxing winnings and other ventures.
-In the 1950s they owned business, including Edna Mae's Lingerie Shop and Sugar Ray's Cafe.
+In the 1950s they owned businesses including Edna Mae's Lingerie Shop and Sugar Ray's Cafe.

 In 1953, Robinson made her Broadway debut in an all-black version of Born Yesterday.
 Despite positives reviews, the play closed after five days.
 She accompanied the cast on a USO tour of Japan and Europe.
 In 1956, she was a guest artist at Detroit producer Ziggy Johnson's annual dance school graduation party at the Latin Quarter.

 After their divorce in 1962, Robinson worked as a medical assistant and then obtained a license in cosmetology.
 In her later years, Robinson became an exercise instructor, teaching aerobic classes for senior citizens.
 She was a technical consultant during the making of Francis Ford Coppla's 1984 film The Cotton Club.

 Robinson was active in Martin Luther King Jr.'s Southern Christian Leadership Conference, the NAACP, and she supported several charities.
 When Robinson resided in Riverdale in the early 1960s, she was chairman of Intergroup, an organization working for housing integration.

 After Sugar Ray's' death in 1989, Robinson reflected on their turbulent marriage by putting her painful memories into a manuscript.
 She was planning to release a memoir.

 Robinson died at the age of 86 on May 2, 2002 from complications of Alzheimer's disease in New York.
 She was survived by her son and five grandchildren.